Auto-Creating Data Regions and Fields¶

 To be able export data from report models, first you need to create data regions and data fields.
 One way to do this is through the Auto Create (Fields or Regions) option.
 This method takes two lines as a sample of the data that is to be extracted, and creates the desired region or fields with them.
 This is the simplest, fastest method for creating data regions and fields in Astera ReportMiner.

-To auto create a data region, click on the grey column to the left of one of the lines that is to be included in your region.
+1. To auto-create a data region, click on the grey column to the left of one of the lines that is to be included in your region.

 Your data region has been created.
-Data that can be captured will be highlighted, and a data region node (which has a name default of “Data”) will appear underneath your Record Node in the Model Layout display to the left of your report model.
+The data that can be captured is highlighted, and a data region node (with the default name “Data”) will appear underneath Record Node in the Model Layout tab on the left-hand side of your ReportMiner designer.

-In figure two, the data fields are nested under the data region in the model layout window.
-As the item number field has been clicked upon, you can see a slight grey around the “Field_0” in the model hierarchy.
+In the figure below, the data fields are nested under the data region in the Model Layout tab.
+As you click the ITEM data field, you can see a grey highlight around ITEM in the model hierarchy.
 This is the field that has been selected.